Josh Maja: Sunderland

 Maja was not offered a scholarship by Manchester City and in March 2015, Fulham reached an agreement with Sunderland for him to sign a two-year scholarship.
 In May 2016, he signed his first professional contract with the club, penning a three-year deal.

 On 21 September 2016, Maja made his professional debut in a 2–1 victory at Queens Park Rangers in the third round of the EFL Cup, replacing Joel Asoro as a substitute for the final 21 minutes.
 He did not play again that season but did appear on the bench during their Premier League campaign, which ended in relegation.

 Maja made his league debut on 16 December 2017, when he came on for James Vaughan at the Stadium of Light, going on to score his side's only goal of the match five minutes subsequently; the game resulted in Sunderland's first home win of 2017 and against Fulham, his former team during his youth.
 Manager Chris Coleman spoke positively of Maja afterwards, stating, "I've been very impressed with Josh.
 He's different, he gives us a big injection of personality".
 Maja went on to make 17 appearances in the Championship that season, failing to score anymore following his goal against Fulham, with the club suffering a second consecutive relegation, now to League One.

 Relegation proved well personally for Maja, as he broke into the side's starting line-up; he went on to score in all of Sunderland's first four games in August, earning him a nomination for Player of the Month.
 With his contract due to expire at the end of the season, he was offered a contract extension, though he refused, amid reported interest from multiple clubs.
 His transfer saga was featured as part of the Netflix documentary Sunderland 'Til I Die.
 Maja went on to leave the club during the January transfer window, at the time, Maja had scored 16 goals in 30 league appearances.

 Bordeaux

 Maja playing for Bordeaux in 2020.

-On 26 January 2019, Maja signed for French Ligue 1 club Bordeaux on a four-and-a-half-year contract.
+On 26 January 2019, Maja signed for French club Bordeaux on a four-and-a-half-year contract.
 He made his league debut on 17 February in a 2–1 home Derby de la Garonne win over Toulouse, starting and playing 67 minutes.
 On 20 April, he scored his first Ligue 1 goal in a 2–1 loss at Nîmes, but suffered a first-half left-knee injury that ended his season after seven games.
 On 3 December 2020, again against Nîmes, Maja scored his first professional hat-trick and also provided an assist in a 6–0 win.